-Academic Integrity Exercise (1%): As this is a first-year course, students will complete a short exercise on D2L/Brightspace to help them better understand what counts as academic misconduct, especially plagiarism.
-This exercise is meant to be informative.
-This wills not only be beneficial to students as they complete the written components of this course, but also for the rest of their academic programs.
-The exercise will be composed of true-or-false style questions.
+Student Code of Conduct (Academic Misconduct) Quiz (1%): As this is a first-year course, students will complete a short quiz on D2L/Brightspace to help them better understand what counts as academic misconduct, especially plagiarism.
+This will not only be beneficial to students as they complete the written components of this course, but also for the rest of their academic programs.
+The quiz will be composed of multiple choice and true or false style questions.
 Students will be provided with informative feedback on each of the answers to help them better understand what constitutes as academic misconduct so that they can avoid it.
-Students will receive two attempts at this exercise, and there is no time limit.
-However, this exercise must be completed before a student is permitted to submit their assignments.
+This quiz must be completed before a student is permitted to submit their assignments.
 More information will be provided on D2L/Brightspace.
-Aligned to course learning outcomes: 1.
+Aligned to Course Learning Outcomes: 1.